 Web 2.0 Technologies: Definitions of Web 2.0

 Web 2.0 technologies have changed the way people interact with each other, which resulted in more interactive communications between consumers.
-The Web is a platform, harnessing of the Collective Intelligence, Data is the Next Intel Inside, End of the Software Release Cycle, Lightweight Programming Models, Rich User Experiences.
-Web 2.0 is a set of economic, social, and technology trends that collectively form the basis for the next generation of the Internet a more mature, distinctive medium characterised by user participation, openness, and network effects.
+The Web is a platform, harnessing of Collective Intelligence, Data is the Next Intel Inside, End of the Software Release Cycle, Lightweight Programming Models, and Rich User Experiences.
+Web 2.0 is a set of economic, social, and technology trends that collectively form the basis for the next generation of the Internet, a more mature, distinctive medium characterised by user participation, openness, and network effects.
 So, Web 2.0 is the new generation of websites and web services that capitalise on the collaboration of the users of these services.

 How to implement a Marketing 2.0 Model: Applications

 The wide range of online applications made it difficult to distinguish between Web 2.0 applications and others that are not Web 2.0 applications.
 However, the definition of Web 2.0 technologies makes it easier to do so as it encapsulates Web 2.0 applications and web services within the following categories:

 1. Blogs: the word blogs is an abbreviation for Web Logs, which are journals published online by users.
 Users use a different types of content to enrich their blogs, such as audio and video files.
 For example, Blogger.
 Blogs are growing rapidly and gaining popularity faster than other Web 2.0 applications.

 2. Social Networks: a platform through which users create profiles that other members of the same network could access.
 In this model, users can communicate and share content.
 For example, Facebook.
 It’s work mentioning that the scope and the content of social networks and not usually the same.